 B.A., Miami University; A.M., Ph.D., Harvard University

 Karl Case, In MemoriamProfessor Emeritus of Economics

-Research is concerned with the causes and effects of boom and bust cycles in real estate; co-developed Case-Shiller Index, a leading measure of home pricing trends.
+Professor Case passed away on July 15, 2016, after 34 years of teaching at Wellesley.
+His research was concerned with the causes and effects of boom and bust cycles in real estate; co-developed Case-Shiller Index, a leading measure of home pricing trends.

 Chip Case's research concerned all aspects of the housing market.
 His work was focused on the relationship between real estate markets and the macroeconomic performance of countries.
 He was the co-founder with Robert Shiller of the S&P Case-Shiller Index of Real Estate Prices, and was a member of the Standard and Poor's Index Advisory Committee.
 He was also a senior fellow of the Joint Center for Housing Studies at Harvard University and President of the Boston Economics Club.